 Candidates who have not yet passed the NCLEX or applied for licensure (in TN or a state that is a part of the enhanced nurse licensure compact) may be considered for a later start date pending position availability & successful meeting of above requirements.

-Effective Fall 2018 nurse residents are required to be licensed prior to their start date.
+Nurse residents are required to be licensed prior to their start date.
 Residents that can provide official documentation of successful NCLEX results and pending application for TN RN licensure (or a state that is part of the enhanced nurse licensure compact) will be considered eligible to start.
 See FAQs for more information.